Security staffing at Travis Scott show unclear, chief says

 Experts say crowd surge deaths happen because people are packed into a space so tightly that they can’t get enough oxygen.
 It’s not usually because they’re being trampled.

-Associated Press writer Paul J. Weber in Austin, Texas, contributed to this report.
+Associated Press writer Paul J. Weber in Austin, Texas, and Jake Bleiberg in Dallas contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.